 Read more about choosing the right e-teaching platform.

-- Change: How will you impact your students?
-It can be an introductory course just to understand the subject, or it can be a full preparation course that will help your students get a job.
+- Change.
+How will you impact your students?
+It can be an introductory course to understand the subject, or it can be a full preparation course that will help your students get a job.
 Depending on the volume of the impact, the price will differ.

-- Content: How valuable is your content, how unique is it?
-If the knowledge you communicate is exclusive, your course should be a bit more pricy.
+- Content.
+How valuable is your content, and how unique is it?
+If the knowledge you communicate is exclusive, your course should be a bit more pricey.

 So, you need to evaluate your course content and its impact.
 Remember not to underestimate yourself.

-- One at a Time: This one is fairly simple: the customer pays for a lesson after attending it.
-This way, they can decide if the course suits them; if not, they will save a lot of money.
-This can also come in the form of a monthly subscription for big courses, with a few trial days/lessons with no payment.
+- One at a time.
+This one is fairly simple.
+The student pays for a lesson after attending it.
+Learners can decide if the course suits them.
+It also comes in the form of a monthly subscription for big courses, with a few trial days/lessons with no payment.

-- Buy all the Lessons!
-The student buys all the lessons in the course at one time; if you have twelve lessons, they will pay for a dozen.
-But, the price is put so that one lesson costs less if bought in the full batch than if it was bought separately.
+- Buy all the lessons!
+The student buys all the lessons in the course at one time.
+If you have twelve lessons, they will pay for a dozen.
+But, the price is set in a way that one lesson costs less when bought in the full batch rather than being bought separately.

-- They Come in a Pack: As we mentioned earlier, you can sell different kinds of content for different prices.
+- They come in a pack.
 You can also sell "packs."
 For example, you have a podcast that costs 10 dollars for the full recording, and you have an ebook that costs 30$.
 The two can be sold in the same pack.

 Check more tips to price your online course.

-If you have no experience in online coaching whatsoever, you should focus a lot on marketing your courses.
+If you have no experience in online course creation, you should focus a lot on marketing your courses.

-Create your own website that will include information about yourself, your courses, tariffs, etc.
+- Create your own website that will include information about yourself, your courses, pricing plans, etc.

-Optimize it for the search engines by using keywords and posting articles on your website.
-Pay for advertising and collect sales.
+- Optimize it for the search engines by using keywords and posting articles on your website.
+You can also pay for advertising.

 Social media is a nice place to spread awareness about your business since its algorithms are quite precise.
-They have hashtags and cookies, so people would get recommended stuff that they need.
-Instagram, for example, is a good place to start.
+They use hashtags and cookies, so people would get recommended the content they need.

 Best platforms for the course launch

 As seen above, the choice of a platform is essential to the success of your business.
-But, if you are indecisive about it or simply just don't know which platform will work best for you, here are some suggestions that are multifunctional:
+But, if you are indecisive about it or don't know which platform will work best for you, here are some multifunctional suggestions.

-Uteach is our own development that basically allows you to create your own website in a few clicks.
+Uteach allows you to create your own website in a few clicks.
 You can upload video lectures, create posts and podcasts, share documents, etc.

 The design opportunities are also very flexible, so you will end up with a beautiful and useful product.
 Our live lesson automation will help you to save 60% of your time.
 Our platform provides search engine optimization, so it will not be as tricky to advertise your course as it would be in any other situation.